Esri/arcgis-runtime-samples-android/java/show-magnifier/README.md

 # Show Magnifier
-Demonstrates how you can tap and hold on a map to get a magnifier.
+Tap and hold on a map to get a magnifier.

 ![Show Magnifier App](show-magnifier.png)